Jsets/Jsets/README.md

 - 👋 Hi, I’m @Jsets
 - 👀 I’m interested in keyboards, and learing more about the world of coding
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on whatever (althogh i'm relativly new so don't know how much I could help)
+- 💞️ I’m looking to collaborate on whatever (although i'm relatively new so don't know how much I could help)
 - 📫 How to reach me malgk@pm.me or @xrzcog on twitter (I'm not calling it X)

 <!---